Identity Guard Credit Monitoring

 - Multiple service levels, from basic to advanced

 They say the only things guaranteed in life are death and taxes, but we think credit should be added to that list.
-Your credit score can greatly affect your life, from getting a loan to buy a new home to renting that shiny new car you have your eyes on.
+Your credit score can greatly affect your life, from getting a loan to buying a new home or leasing that shiny new car you have your eyes on.
 However, according to the Federal Trade Commission, 26% of people found potential errors in their credit reports from the three bureaus, Experian, Transunion and Equifax,1 which is why it’s important to stay on top of your credit.
 Well, Identity Guard is here to help.
 They’re an identity monitoring service that can monitor your credit for you, automatically sending alerts to your phone.
 Just how does it work?
 Let’s get into it!

 Credit Monitoring with Identity Guard